 For those who already have a bachelor's degree in the natural sciences or a related field but wish to obtain a teaching license, the Master of Arts in Teaching (M.A.T.) degree with science specialization at the middle grades level (6-9) or at the high school level (9-12) can lead to either a teaching license (Phase I) or both a teaching license and a graduate degree (Phase I and II).

-Graduate student, Laura Yoder (above right), presenting a research poster at the North Carolina Graduate Education Awareness Day, sponsored by the NC Council of Graduate Schools.
+Graduate student, Laura Yoder (above left), presenting a research poster at the North Carolina Graduate Education Awareness Day, sponsored by the NC Council of Graduate Schools.

 Need more information?
 Contact the Director of Graduate Programs in Science Education, Dr. Rita Hagevik at firstname.lastname@example.org.

 Apply today!
-Or for additional information and to apply, see the School of Graduate Studies at UNCP.
+Or for additional information and to apply, see the School of Graduate Studies and Research at UNCP.